oleksandrsirenko/cloud-native-foundations/solutions/python-helloworld/flask_endpoints.md

-## Python Flask Application: Exercises with Solutions
+# Python Flask Application: Exercises with Solutions

 ---

-### Exercise #1 Endpoints for Application Status
+## Exercise #1 Endpoints for Application Status

 Extend the Python Flask application with `/status` and `/metrics` endpoints, considering the following requirements:

 - Both endpoints should return an HTTP 200 status code
 - Both endpoints should return a JSON response e.g. `{"user": "admin"}`.
 (Note: the JSON response can be hardcoded at this stage)
 - The `/status` endpoint should return a response similar to this example: `result: OK - healthy`
-- The `/metrics `endpoint should return a response similar to this example: `data: {UserCount: 140, UserCountActive: 23}`
+- The `/metrics` endpoint should return a response similar to this example: `data: {UserCount: 140, UserCountActive: 23}`

 Feel free to check the [solution video](https://www.youtube.com/watch?v=Kj_hGnViybg) where detailed operations are demonstrated.

-### Solution #1 Endpoints for Application Status:
+## Solution 1: Endpoints

 Add to route for each logic like: